Designing a more mindful YouTube experience

 3

-Removing the ad altogether creates a less distracting experience and highlights the search bar more.
+User testing found that while the prominent search bar is more likely to remind them to search for something, many viewers would still continue to browse.
+The large advertisement was the first thing to capture people's attention and was found to be too distracting.
+Removing the ad altogether creates a less intrusive experience and highlights the search bar more.
 This won't generate more revenue, but it will benefit users.

 Adding time tracking and break reminder